-Payment may be made by cash, cheque or direct transfer directly to supplier.
+Payment may be made by cash, cheque or direct transfer directly to the supplier.

 Refunds will not normally be given.

-In exceptional circumstances, as judged by supplier, refunds may be given for lessons not taken.
+In exceptional circumstances, as judged by the supplier, refunds may be given for lessons not taken.

 If a block booking is suspended prior to completion, lessons taken will be treated as individual lessons and charged as such.
 A refund of the balance may be made.